 A positive of these two islands is that wind tend to be consistent, a bit more constant, and better follows the

-A common concern to international kiters is the cost, difficulty, and risk of equipment damage when travelling.
+A common concern to international kiters is the cost, difficulty, and risk of equipment damage when traveling.
 International airlines all have varying policies, and enforcement may be random, yet expect to pay additional fees.

 Many airlines allow golf club bags to fall under the typical bag rate regardless of whether they exceed maximum length dimensions, and this has led to comical and giant kite luggage that’s styled to look like a golf bag, complete with unmissable “golf bag” lettering!
 In any case, kiteboarders have it better than windsurfers and long board surfers!